 Durata: da un minimo di 4' - a 12'

 Tempo Generale 42, 92, 132 ca.

 Micropolyphony is a polyphonic musical texture developed by György Ligeti which consists of many lines of dense canons moving at different tempos or rhythms, thus resulting in tone clusters vertically.
 According to David Cope, "micropolyphony resembles cluster chords, but differs in its use of moving rather than static lines"; it is "a simultaneity of different lines, rhythms, and timbres".

-Copyright © MMXX Opusmodus™ Ltd. All rights reserved.
+Copyright © MMXXIII Opusmodus™ Ltd. All rights reserved.

 Product features, specifications, system requirements and availability are subject to change without notice.

 Opusmodus, the Opusmodus logo, and other Opusmodus trademarks are either registered trademarks or trademarks of Opusmodus Ltd.